uhnify/uhnify.github.io/index.md

 ## Dev Guide

-Each page on UHnify is designed to cater to specific user needs:
+For those who want to iterate on the UHnify base:
 - **Cloning the repo**: ![Clone Repo](CloneRepo.png) Head to the uhnify repository and make a copy of the repo.
 We recommend using Github Desktop for this.
 - **Installations**: ![Commands](Installcommands.png) Using the terminal, run these commands in the app directory of the repo.
 - **Start Editing**: Once the installations finish, invoke `meteor npm run start` in the terminal to pull up a local version of the app to make sure everything runs fine.
 Then, happy editing!